The Ultimate Guide to Project Management Basics – 2021 Edition

 This stage offers time for both celebration and reflection.
 Outputs from this project management phase include approved project results and learnings that can be applied to similar projects in the future.

-- Phased approach
+- Phased approach in project management

 - Lean project management